Contents

 Explore JSA software designed to safeguard your employees and ensure every task is executed safely.

-JSA Step #3: Determine Hazards and Risk Present in Each Task
+JSA Step #3: Identify Hazards

 Next, identify any hazards that may be present during each task.
 The Department of Labor emphasizes the importance of examining the entire environment to determine any possible hazard.
 The hazard might not necessarily be in the task itself but in the area where the activity is performed.